 Because the study was actually done to find the level of pesticides in mother's milk, officials are not recommending the end of breast feeding as yet.

-Reizen said a further study is now underway to determine the level of PBB in breast milk, and commending caution.
+Reizen said a further study is now underway to determine the level of PBB in breast milk, and until the results are in he is recommending caution.